typedb-osi/typedb-cti/README.md

 These are modeled as entities.

+TODO:

 - Extensions

-Predefined extensions are modeled using native TypeDB subtypes!
+Predefined extensions are cannot be modeled using native TypeDB subtypes!
+Instead, we need to use composition.

 - Dictionaries